-Creating Opportunity for All
+Creating opportunity for all

-Being Born without privilege or wealth shouldn’t be a barrier to job training, college and success.
+Being born without privilege or wealth shouldn’t be a barrier to job training, college and success.

-I’m proud to have received national awards for my work standing up for Alaska’s foster youth (2018 Adoption Excellence Award and 2017 Casey Excellence for Children Award) so they have a deserved chance to prosper in this state.
+I’m proud to have received national awards for my work supporting Alaska’s foster youth (2018 Adoption Excellence Award and 2017 Casey Excellence for Children Award) so they have a much-deserved chance to prosper in Alaska.